CLU-UML/MedDec/README.md

 ```
 python preprocess_phenotypes.py <phenotypes_path (ACTdb102003.csv)>
 ```
-This script aggregates the multiple annotations per row from the phenotype annotations to a single label.

-The `phenotypes_path` is the path to the phenotype annotations.
+- `phenotypes_path`: Path to the phenotype annotations.
 The aggregated annotations will be written to `phenos.csv` in the same directory as the input file.

 # Running the Baselines